Th0rnike/Sign-Up-Form/README.md

 - [BitCamp Reactor](https://reactor.bitcamp.ge/)👨🏻‍💻 - Bitcamp is an online academy renowned for its Bitcamp Reactor course, focusing on React and front-end development.
 It offers comprehensive lectures, hands-on tasks, and Figma designs to enhance programming skills.
 Dive into Bitcamp Reactor for an immersive learning journey in web development.

-- [React Hook Form Tutorial](https://www.youtube.com/watch?v=cc_xmawJ8Kg&list=LL&index=2&t=1287s) - offers beginner-friendly tutorials on utilizing React Hook Forms.
+- [React Hook Form Tutorial](https://www.youtube.com/watch?v=cc_xmawJ8Kg&list=LL&index=2&t=1287s)🟥 - offers beginner-friendly tutorials on utilizing React Hook Forms.
 Discover the essentials of React Hook Forms with ease on this channel.

-- [React Hook Form](https://react-hook-form.com/get-started) - documentation for react hook forms
+- [React Hook Form](https://react-hook-form.com/get-started)📄 - documentation for react hook forms
-# Sign-Up-Form